 Buying a property is probably the biggest investment you’ll ever make.
 So it makes sense to seek an objective appraisal and have a thorough Home Survey to highlight any defects, issues and associated repairs needed to put things right.

+One common thing we’re asked by clients is what are the biggest red flags on a house survey.
 Whether you are a first-time buyer or an existing homeowner, being aware of the condition of the property is important, not only for your own peace of mind, but also in order to make informed decisions on any actions that need taking.
+Red flags identified in a survey can also affect the property value and should be carefully considered.
 A proper survey conducted by a chartered surveyor will also help you to ascertain an accurate valuation of the property, to avoid property underinsurance – which can be very costly.

 If you are nervous about a Home Survey, you can alleviate a lot of your worries by knowing what you’re up against.
-With that in mind, let’s explore five of the most common house survey problems we come across, and what they can mean for a prospective buyer.
+With that in mind, let’s highlight five of the most common issues we’ve seen on house surveys, and what they can mean for a prospective buyer.

 What type of house survey should I choose?